Hydra-Research-Group/Roblox-Ranking-API/README.md

 - ⚡ In-memory caching of memberships & roles
 - 📈 Winston logging and webhook notifications
 - 🛡️ Rate limiting to protect from abuse
+- 🔁 Webhook Proxying from Roblox requests (to e.g. Discord)

 ---